Pet Loss Counselling

 Do I have to be alone?

 For every session, you would be expected to be alone and without the potential for disturbance.
-If your session is online, you would need to be in a safe, quiet space, free from disturbance.
+You would need to be in a safe, quiet space, free from disturbance.
 You would also be required to wear a headset or earbuds.

 Can I record my session?

 Your sessions will be the same as if they are conducted in an office.
-In this situation, they would not be recorded and for the same reasons, recording our walk and talk or telehealth sessions is not permitted.
+In this situation, they would not be recorded and for the same reasons, recording our online sessions is not permitted.